-Infrastructure: The Data Donation Module
+Infrastructure: The Data Donation Module (DDM)

 As part of the data donation lab, we have developed an open source web application that facilitates data donations for academic research.
 This application is called "Data Donation Module" (DDM).

-How to use the Tool
+How to Use the DDM

-The Data Donation Modules covers the following key features:
+The DDM covers the following key features:

 • Researchers can manage their project through a graphical user interface, and no in-depth programming knowledge is necessary.